-Raj Thackeray to appear befor ED today, gets support from Uddhav
+Raj Thackeray to appear befor ED today; section 144 imposed outside Mumbai office

 Uddhav Thackeray's comment is significant as the state will go to polls later this year.
 The BJP and the Shiv Sena have said that they will contest the assembly elections together in an alliance.
 The partners, however, have launched separate campaigns, triggering speculation that they might go their separate ways if a seat-sharing agreement is not finalised.

-Raj Thackeray had a fallout with his cousin in 2006 after which he had formed his own political party.
+Raj Thackeray had a fallout with his cousin in 2006 after which he had formed his political party.

 His party MNS had dented the Shiv Sena's chances in the 2009 Lok Sabha elections.